ericiexec/test/README.md

 This dapp proposes to solve a recognizing images problem with **TensorFlow**, one of the first-in-classe open-source machine learning framework.

-The dapp is based on the advanced tutorial of the TensorFlow website
+The dapp is based on the advanced tutorial of the TensorFlow documentation.

 For the details,
 go to ``https://www.tensorflow.org/tutorials/deep_cnn``